10 Examples of PWA Design Elements That Increase User Engagement

 1. Splash Screen

-A well-designed splash screen creates anticipation and sets the tone for the user experience.
-Use an aesthetically pleasing and on-brand splash screen to make a positive first impression.
-Consider incorporating animations or loading indicators to provide visual feedback during the initial loading process, enhancing the perceived performance.
+A well‑designed splash screen creates anticipation and sets the tone for the user experience.
+Use an aesthetically pleasing and on‑brand splash screen to make a positive first impression.
+Tools like Adobe XD make it easy to prototype high‑quality splash screens with animations or loading indicators, providing visual feedback during the initial loading process and enhancing perceived performance.

 2. App Shell Architecture

 The app shell is the core HTML, CSS, and JavaScript that allows the PWA to load instantly, even on slow connections.
 By separating the content from the navigation elements, you can maintain a consistent layout while ensuring quick and responsive page transitions.
-Implementing an app shell architecture enhances the overall user experience and reduces perceived loading times.
+Integrated development environments such as WebStorm help you organize your codebase and implement an efficient app‑shell architecture that reduces perceived loading times.

 Reading more: